+Chris Sibley, Manager, Regulatory Contracts

+California ISO Corporation

+250 Outcropping Way

+Folsom, CA 95630

+Telephone: (916) 608-7030

+Email: CSibley@caiso.com, RegulatoryContracts@caiso.com

 Schedule K Dispute Resolution

 DISPUTE RESOLUTION

 Applicability

 1.1 General Applicability.

 Except as limited below or otherwise as limited by law (including the rights of any party to file a complaint with FERC under the relevant provisions of the Federal Power Act (FPA)), these ADR Procedures shall apply to (a) all disputes between parties which arise under this Agreement and (b) disputes between CAISO and a Responsible Utility relating to a Responsible Utility Invoice, “Final Estimated RMR Invoice, Final Adjusted RMR Invoice” as defined in the CAISO Tariff, or RMR Charge or RMR Refund as defined in Section 11.13 in the CAISO Tariff.
 The foregoing shall not impair the applicability of the CAISO Tariff ADR procedures to other disputes between the parties that do not arise under this Agreement.
 All alternative dispute resolution proceedings hereunder shall be administered by the American Arbitration Association (“AAA”).
 The Owner, Responsible Utility and the CAISO shall enter into such arrangements with the AAA as are necessary to provide for AAA administration of this Schedule K.